panjakubpl/AmpereBuddy/PRIVACY.md

 - No social media integration
 - No cloud storage providers

-The only external dependency is the optional update check to `macfoundry.it`.
+The only external connection is the optional update check to GitHub Releases (public API).

 ---